curl/everything-curl/usingcurl/proxies/env.md

 environment variables for the script based on the incoming headers in the request.
 Those environment variables are prefixed with uppercase `HTTP_`!

-An incoming request to a HTTP server using a request header like `Proxy: yada` will therefore create the environment variable `HTTP_PROXY` set to contain `yada` before the CGI script is started.
+An incoming request to an HTTP server using a request header like `Proxy: yada` will therefore create the environment variable `HTTP_PROXY` set to contain `yada` before the CGI script is started.
 If that CGI script runs curl…